2007 Miami Hurricanes football team: Texas A&M

+Duke

 Duke entered the game with the 47th ranked pass offense in the nation, led by former Miami-area quarterback Thaddeus Lewis.
 Lewis threw for 241 yards, two touchdowns, and no interceptions against the Hurricanes, getting within a field goal in the fourth quarter.
 However, the Hurricanes' defense sacked Lewis nine times, helping the Hurricanes win the game 24–14.

 Calais Campbell was named ACC Defensive Lineman of the Week as he totaled 16 tackles, including 2.5 sacks, 3.5 tackles for loss and two forced fumbles against Duke.
 He now places seventh in the conference in sacks, fourth in tackles for loss, and is tied for third in fumbles forced.
 Graig Cooper ran for 101 yards and a touchdown in only twelve carries.
 He also caught a pass for 25 yards, and was given ACC Rookie of the Week honors for this.
 Miami leads the overall series 4 to 1.

-North Carolina (4–2)
+North Carolina

-Pregame line: Miami -7

 This was the first match between North Carolina, led by head coach Butch Davis, against his former team.
 For the Hurricanes, the first half included two Kyle Wright interceptions, six plays allowed for 18 yards or more, and a short missed field goal attempt.
 The Tar Heels' first half domination included a blocked punt that eventually led to a touchdown, and added to the 27–0 score at halftime.
 The second half was mostly controlled by Miami, who scored 27 points of their own – including a 97-yard touchdown catch by senior Darnell Jenkins.
 However, two North Carolina field goals in the fourth quarter and an errant Wright pass intercepted at the North Carolina 3-yard line (his fourth interception of the game) led to the Hurricanes losing.

-Georgia Tech (4–3)
+Georgia Tech

-Pregame line: Miami -2.5

 The Hurricanes struck first with a 39-yard run by freshman Shawnbrey McNeal and took a 7–0 lead into halftime.
 The second half, however, was mostly controlled by the Yellow Jackets, who outgained the Hurricanes 244–79 in the half.
 Georgia Tech was led by running back Tashard Choice, who ran for a career-high 204 yards on 37 carries.
 A fourth-quarter touchdown pass from Kyle Wright to Sam Shields tied the game, but it was Travis Bell's 39-yard field goal with 7 minutes 34 seconds left that gave Georgia Tech the win.

 Georgia Tech became the third team in the last 25 years to beat the Hurricanes in three consecutive seasons, joining Virginia Tech and Florida State (both of whom accumulated the wins during the Hurricanes' probation years).
 All three Georgia Tech wins came by a touchdown or less.